 Every business wants to avoid lost sales.

-And it’s not only sales; if you are out of stock on an item, the disappointed customer might find that product elsewhere and decide to go with the business that met their needs in the future.
+And it’s not just sales; if you are out of stock on an item, a disappointed customer might find that product elsewhere and decide to do business with the business that met their needs in the future.

-You need to understand the different benefits that having a safety stock strategy will bring you.
+You need to understand the benefits of having a safety stock strategy.

 1. Fewer stockouts